chshersh/chshersh.github.io/posts/2019-03-25-comonadic-builders.md

 ### Monoidal settings

-Let's use a simpler version of the `Settings` data type from [Summoner][summoner] in our example as the configuration.
+Let's use a simpler version of the `Settings` data type in our example as the configuration.
 This data type has the following fields:

 1. Flag that tells whether the project has a library or not (disabled by default).
 2. Flag to enable GitHub integration (disabled by default).